 We’ve discussed several of the most common air conditioning problems Houston faces, but now we’re going to talk to you about some common air conditioning problems that you can help troubleshoot.

 Your air conditioner is on but not blowing cool air.

 A simple way to check if you are low on refrigerant is to go to your A/C system and locate the two copper pipes.
 If the bigger pipe is “sweating” or covered in condensation, touch the pipe to feel if it’s cold.
-If it’s cold to the touch, you are most likely good to go and won’t need additional refrigerant.
+If it is, you are most likely good to go and won’t need more refrigerant.

 You air condenser fan isn’t turning.

-AC shuts on and off repeatedly
+Air Conditioner shuts on and off repeatedly

 If your AC is short cycling, or turning on or off constantly, it could mean one of several things.
 One option is that your condenser or evaporator is blocked or dirty and in need of cleaning.
 Once the system is cleaned and all obstructions moved out of the way, you may be back to a normal running system.
 Remember that humidity also plays a role so if the home cools to the correct temperatures, but then the humidity causes your house to heat up quickly, it could result in an on-again, off-again AC because it’s having to work overtime to keep your home cool and comfortable.

 No matter your issue, whatever usual or unusual AC issue you run into, Church Services is here for you all day, everyday.
 We are available to you so we can get your AC system cooling and get your comfortable lickety-split.